FortinetCloudCSE/fortiweb-security-foundations-201/content/01chapter/01Task1.md

 * On the Select storage account screen (values in drop down)
   * choose **Internal-Training** as description
   * resource group will be **"student number"-http101-workshop**
-  * storage account name will be "student number" floolowed by some random numbers and letters
+  * storage account name will be "student number" followed by some random numbers and letters
   * File share will be **cloudshellshare**
   * Click **Select**